danyalamriben/MVP/_projects/pharmaceutical-clinical-trial-data-collection-aid.md

 ### Initial Requirements

-ease of use for researcher in charge of particular data collection activity (If I'm collecting blood, I want to be able to see **just the times relevant to my responsibilities**, without having to visually filter out the cognitive battery testing times)
+Ease of use for researcher in charge of specific activity (If I'm collecting blood, I want to be able to see **just the times relevant to my responsibilities**, without having to visually filter out the cognitive battery testing times)

-convenient placement of names paired with participant numbers to not rely on working memory and to easily call out and identify who is missing, who is on deck, etc.
+Convenient placement of names paired with participant numbers to not rely on working memory and to easily call out and identify who is missing, who is on deck, etc.

-a way to keep track of progress throughout the day of testing (did we already do collection X yet?)
+A way to keep track of progress throughout the day of testing (did we already do collection X yet?)

 ### prototyping

-I basically created a testing schedule for myself that only contained times specific to an activity I was responsible for (since I had a few different responsibilities, I created a few schedules along the same guidelines).
-I used dot gridded paper to keep information cleanly spaced and organized.
-I had a grey highlighter to separate columns and actually wrote times in rows using alternating pen colors.
+I created a testing schedule for myself that only contained times specific to an activity I was responsible for (since I had a few different responsibilities, I created a few schedules along the same guidelines).
+I used dot-gridded paper to keep information cleanly spaced and organized.
+I had a grey highlighter to separate columns and actually wrote times in rows using alternating pen colors so I was able to locate a particular time easily, without losing my place.
+I also utilized a clear overlay that allowed me to cover up testing schedules that differed for each day in the trial (each test was 3 days long, and testing frequency was different depending on what day it was in that group).
+Being able to only see the information relevant to that day of testing made it almost impossible to accidentally test at the wrong time.